pingcap/docs-dm/en/create-task-and-verify.md

 | TiDB       | 192.168.0.3 | 4000 |
 | DM-master  | 192.168.0.4 | 8261 |

-Based on this scenario, the following sections describe how to create the data replication task.
+Based on this scenario, the following sections describe how to create a data replication task.

 ## Configure the MySQL data source

-Before running the data replication task, you need to configure the MySQL data source.
+Before starting a data replication task, you need to configure the MySQL data source.

 ### Encrypt the password